The holiday season is perfect for unwinding and spending quality time with your family — but it’s also an expensive time of the year.

 A no-spend month is an excellent way to reign in spending.
-It also opens your eyes to bad money habits, possibly encouraging you to adjust how you spend money
+It also opens your eyes to bad money habits, possibly encouraging you to adjust how you spend money.

 After a month of only buying the things you need, you might realize that you have more disposable income than previously thought.

-Gift of service
+5. Gift of Service

 There’s no rule that says you have to give a tangible gift during the holiday season.
 If money is tight, get creative and offer practical assistance instead.
 Think of your loved ones and how you can personalize a gift to meet their unique needs.